ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 <dd>Select a soil for the entire watershed from a local database.</dd>
 </dl>

 ## Climate

 The climate input processing relies heavily on CLIGEN.
 CLIGEN uses station parameter or (.par) files.
 The most extensive database for CLIGEN coverage is across the US but a GHCN based database has global coverage for Europe and Australia.
 CLIGEN is a stochastic weather generator but also supports generating daily timeseries climate files if daily minimum and maximum temperatures and daily precipitations are available.
 CLIGEN also has the ability to produce single storm climate files **Please note that the WEPP outputs for Single Storm Events are different from the Continuous outputs and not all of post wepp functionality including WATAR**

 ### “Vanilla” CLIGEN (Stochastic weather generation).

 The daily climate is generated using the CLIGEN (CLImate GENerator) and the nearest parameter (.PAR) file.
 Values in .PAR files includes monthly statistical values derived using the NCDC-NOAA weather stations from 1974 through 2013.

 ###	PRISM Modified

 Monthly values of precipitation, maximum and minimum, wet/dry days in “Vanilla” CLIGEN .PAR file is replaced with PRISM normal covering the period 1981-2010

 ### Observed (DAYMET)

 Interpolated 1-km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
 This dataset is available from 1980-2016.
-Other required weather inputs in the climate files are generated using nearest CLIGEN station
+Other required weather inputs in the climate files are generated using nearest CLIGEN station.

 ###	Observed (DAYMET) with PRISM Revision

 Interpolated 1-km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
 This dataset is available from 1980-present.
-Other required weather inputs in the climate files are generated using nearest CLIGEN station
+Other required weather inputs in the climate files are generated using nearest CLIGEN station.

 ### Observed (GRIDMET) with PRISM Revision

 Interpolated 4-km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
 This dataset is available from 1980-present.
 Other required weather inputs in the climate files are generated using nearest CLIGEN station.

 ### Future (CMIP5)

 Interpolated 4-km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
 This dataset is available from 2006-2099.
 Other required weather inputs in the climate files are generated using nearest CLIGEN station.

 ### Single Storm